Asymptotics of a Modified Holomorphic Analytic Torsion: Introduction

-\end{theo} In other words, the leading term of the asymptotic expansion is the same as in the untwisted case \cite{bis2}.
-The proof that we present in the upcoming sections is based on the modified Getzler's grading technique explained in \cite[sect 3.]{alh}.
+Notice that the leading terms of the asymptotic expansion are the same as in the untwisted case \cite{bis2}.
+The proof that we present of \eqref{main} in the upcoming sections is based on the modified Getzler's grading technique explained in \cite[sect 3.]{alh}.
+The proof of \eqref{main1} is adapted from the argument in \cite[Sec.
+4]{fin} and it is based on Getzler's rescaling technique.
+It is interesting to see the grading and rescaling techniques, both ubiquitous in index theory, used in the same calculation.

-We expect to see the effect of the twisting in the sub-leading terms of \eqref{main} however, at present, we have not been able to compute them.
 For future research, we would like to understand what an anomaly formula would look like in the case of the torsion of $\frD_p$.
-This seems to be a difficult question because the familiar rescaling techniques used for example in \cite{ly} do not work in our situation.
+This seems to be a difficult question because the familiar rescaling techniques used for example in \cite{ly} do not work in this situation.

+\textbf{Acknowledgements.} The author would like to thank Professor Siarhei Finski who pointed out that the theory developed in \cite{fin} could be easily modified to obtain the formula for \eqref{main1} above.